BradGrensewich/recipes/README.md

 # recipes
 My first html page

-Very basic project using just html to practice both that language and git.
+Very basic project using just html and basic css concepts to practice as I learn.
- May update further in the future when I learn CSS and JS.

 Should be viewable at bradgrensewich.github.io/recipes/